 3. Cannot be Done for Every Student

-It’s unrealistic to differentiate lessons for every single student.
+It’s unrealistic to differentiate instruction for a whole class of students – each with their own learning style.
 There are not enough hours in the day to vary lessons for all 25 students in your class.

 Teachers therefore often vary lessons not for individual students, but for small groups.
-They might group students into three or four groups.
+They might group students into three or four so they can work in groups.
 This makes differentiation easier, but cruder and less effective.

 4. Unrealistic in the Context of Standardized Tests